-Occurring after crops are harvested, the seven-day feast of Sukkot provides an opportunity for thanksgiving to God for His bounty and is also called Zehman Simkhateinu or “Season of Our Rejoicing.”
+The Hebrew word Sukkot— plural for sukkah (booth)—aptly describes the last of the Fall Feasts called Tabernacles in our English Bibles.
+Occurring after crops are harvested, Sukkot provides an annual opportunity for thanking God for His bounty and is also known as Z’man Simchateinu, the “Season of Our Rejoicing.”

-The central feature of the celebration is the booth built by each family out-of-doors.
-It must be large enough to accommodate the household, have at least three walls and use foliage as a covering giving protection from the sun during the daytime, yet permitting a view of the stars at night.
+The central feature of the celebration is the booth built by each household out-of-doors.
+It must be large enough to accommodate the family, have at least three walls and use foliage as a rooftop covering giving protection from the sun during the daytime, while at the same time permitting a view of the stars at night.
 Many begin assembling their booths on the day following Yom Kippur ensuring plenty of time to complete construction and decorations before the fifteenth of Tishri.

-Beginning at sundown on the first night and continuing through the intervening days, meals are eaten in the booth.
-More time is spent together as a family in the booth than in their home during the week-long feast.
-Families relax together; and, weather permitting, some may choose to sleep in their sukkahs simulating the real life experience of their ancient ancestor’s time in the wilderness.
+Beginning at sunset on the first night and continuing throughout the holiday, meals are eaten in the sukkah.
+More time is spent together in booths than in homes during the weeklong celebration.
+Families relax together, and weather permitting, some may even sleep or nap in their sukkahs simulating the real life experience of their ancient ancestor’s time in the wilderness.

 God’s requirement to “dwell in booths” is a commemorative reminder of His provision and care as He led Israel through the wilderness to the land promised to Abraham, Isaac and Jacob.

-The directive to Moses to gather four different kinds of foliage in preparation for Sukkot is unique to the celebration of the feast:
+The directive to Moses to gather four different kinds of foliage in preparation is unique to the Feast of Tabernacles:

 ”And you shall take for yourselves on the first day the fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the Lord your God for seven days” (v.
 40).

-- the hadas—the branch of the myrtle tree, and
+- The hadas is the branch of the myrtle tree.

-During the service on each of the feast days of Sukkot, the Messianic 118th Psalm is recited with emphasis on the words,
+During the synagogue service on each of the feast days, the Messianic 118th Psalm is recited with emphasis on the words,

 “Save now, I pray, O Lord; O Lord, I pray, send now prosperity.
 Blessed is he who comes in the name of the Lord!”
 (Ps.
 118:25-26).

-The word translated “save now” is the Hebrew word hoshanah.
-As the psalm is recited daily in the synagogue, the four kinds are waved during the Hoshanah procession encircling the bimah (the platform where the Torah is read).
-On the seventh day, the procession circles the bimah seven times in what is called the Hoshanah Rabbah (the Great Hoshanah).
+The word translated “save now” is hoshanah in Hebrew.
+As the psalm is recited, the four kinds are waved during the Hoshanah procession encircling the bimah (the platform where the Torah scroll is read).
+On the seventh day, the procession circles the bimah seven times in what is called the Hoshanah Rabbah (Great Hoshanah).

 There are two specific mentions of Sukkot in the Hebrew Scriptures and both capture the intense joy associated with the feast.

-King Solomon timed the dedication of the Temple to heighten the characteristic joyfulness of Sukkot.
-For seven days after the biblical feast, the people of Israel celebrated the completion of the Temple with great joy.
+Did you know that King Solomon timed the dedication of the temple to heighten the characteristic joyfulness of Sukkot?
+For seven days after the biblical feast, the people of Israel celebrated the completion of the temple in Jerusalem with great joy.

 He and all the people gathered in Jerusalem for the occasion understood that the Temple of YHWH was unique and no mere shrine, but the one place on earth where people could approach the true and living God in prayer.
 Thirteen times Solomon asked God to hear the prayers of His people and six times he entreated God to respond with His grace.
 Assured that God had heard Solomon’s prayer, the nation spent the next seven days in joyful worship of the One-true God.

-Three days later on Rosh Hashanah, the people met to hear the reading of the Torah.
+Three days later on Rosh Hashanah, the people of Israel met for a public reading of Scripture.
 As Ezra and the priests read the Torah scroll and interpreted it, the people wept with contrition.
+Ezra instructed,

 “Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
 Do not sorrow, for the joy of the Lord is your strength” (Neh.
 8:10).

-Reading this passage in the Hebrew Tanakh adds depth to our comprehension of his intent, “Do not be sad, for your rejoicing in the Lord is the source of your strength” (v.
-10, JPS Tanakh).
-Joy has an active as well as passive component—the source of joy is God Himself with the association that joy is experientially realized when we choose to rejoice in Him.
+Reading this passage in the Tanakh adds depth to our comprehension of his intent, “Do not be sad, for your rejoicing in the Lord is the source of your strength” (v.
+10, JPS ).
+Joy has an active as well as passive component.
+The source of joy is God Himself with the association that joy is experientially realized when we choose to rejoice in Him.

-That year following 160 years since the beginning of the Babylonian captivity, Sukkot was celebrated with a joyful enthusiasm and energy unmatched since the days of Joshua.
+That year following 160 years since the beginning of the Babylonian captivity, Sukkot was celebrated with a joyful enthusiasm and energy unmatched since the days of Joshua (8:17).

 “Thus says the Lord: ‘I will return to Zion, and dwell in the midst of Jerusalem.
 Jerusalem shall be called the City of Truth, the Mountain of the Lord of hosts, the Holy Mountain’” (Zech.
 8:3).